-Intended outcome Success criteria Improved writing attainment and progress for disadvantaged children.
+Intended outcome Success criteria 1.
+Improved writing attainment and progress for disadvantaged children.
 Attainment matches or is improving towards national figures, where it is not currently.
 2. Improved math attainment and progress for disadvantaged children.
-Children eligible for PP have a progress score in line with national at the end of Key Stage 2, which matches or is improving towards that of other children.
-3. To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils Increased wellbeing for pupils, as evidenced through pupil voice, observations, and parental surveys.
-A decrease in the frequency that SEMH impacts on children's learning.
-Observations and assessments show an increased engagement with learning and increased participation in enrichment activities All children are given the opportunities to attend residential visits, learning visits and after-school clubs that enrich their learning experiences.
-4. To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils Increased attendance for all pupils to move towards national expectations, and to meet national over time.
-Lower percentages of persistent absence for all children.
+Children eligible for PP achieve in line with national at the end of Key Stage 2, or are improving towards that of other children.

+3. 3.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly Increased wellbeing for pupils, as evidenced through pupil voice, observations, and parental surveys. our disadvantaged pupils A decrease in the frequency that SEMH impacts on children's learning.
+Observations and assessments show an increased engagement with learning and increased participation in enrichment activities All children are given the opportunities to attend residential visits, learning visits and afterschool clubs that enrich their learning experiences.
+4. To achieve and sustain improved attendance for all pupils, particularly our Increased attendance for all pupils to move towards national expectations, and to meet national over time. disadvantaged pupils Lower percentages of persistent absence for all children.